stu-mcg/COSC416GameJam/README.md

 # 🌑 Pacman - COSC416 Game Jam Project

 Welcome to our Game Jam entry — a retro **Pac-Man clone** with a twist of darkness, tension, and style.
-Built with **Unity 6** and designed to run directly in your browser via **WebGL**, this version reinvents the classic arcade formula with modern gameplay mechanics.
+Built with **Unity 6** and designed to run directly in your browser via **WebGL**, this version recreates the classic arcade formula with a modern gameplay mechanic.

 🎮 **[▶ Play Now on Itch.io](https://chasew.itch.io/pacman-in-unity)**
 *(Playable instantly — no download needed!)*